drumfreakr/drumfreakr.github.io/readme.md

-# Final Project Web template
+# Final Project Website

-Please go through this session's templates and adapt the to your needs and final outcome.
+Here is the website that hosts my Final skecth- 'GLITCHED OUT'.